noorulhuda-kk/AndroidApp-MeetingScheduling/README.md

 Screenrecording: [Here](https://drive.google.com/file/d/1_dmBY_OLGHP7WcdfUzL-HBANH28UFu9f/view?usp=sharing)

 ## How to Implemented
-1. Clone this Repository
+1. Create a project name: "Meeting Sceduling"
-2. Open the project in Android Studio
+2. copy java and XML files to it
 3. Setup Firebase
 4. Build and run the project